Breast Implants Vs Fat Transfer: Which Do I Get?

 Fat Grafting Costs: Pricing begins at $9,999

-Fat Grafting Recovery: The discomfort subsides within 48 hours, recovery takes 2-7 days, but swelling can last a few weeks.
+Fat Grafting Recovery: Discomfort subsides within 48 hours; recovery takes 2-7 days, though swelling can last a few weeks.

 Fat Grafting Benefits: